 20 – Contributing to Cosmos (Project Guidelines)

-This guide is for contributors to the Cosmos codebase itself—including cosmos-core
+This guide is for contributors to the Cosmos codebase itself—including cosmos-core, cosmos-cli, stellar, nova, and related tooling.

 🛠️ Project Philosophy